 Curriculum and achievement levels of the MAP assessment are available to parents on the school website along with grade level curriculum maps and APR results.
 Parents are informed of local assessments and results through conferences, progress reports, and phone contacts when applicable.
 These include benchmark reading assessments, Concepts About Print, Dyslexia screening, writing prompt assessments, classroom assessments, and content assessments.
-Dyslexia screening plan goes home for those who qualify.
-Some classroom teachers provide updated curricular information on private classroom Facebook pages for additional parent contact..
+The dyslexia screening plan goes home for those who qualify.
+Some classroom teachers provide updated curricular information on private classroom Facebook pages for additional parent contact.
+In 19-20 parents attended Zoom meetings, were provided video conferences, and distance learning materials either online or hard copied.

-- \checkmark Opportunities, as appropriate, to participate in decisions relating to the education of their children.
+- Opportunities, as appropriate, to participate in decisions relating to the education of their children.
 Section 1116 (c)(4)(C) - Responses to their suggestions as soon as possible.
 Section 1116 (c)(4)(C)